flsafe/spellchecker/README.md

-## Spell Checker
+## Justin.tv Spell Checker

-  Implemented in C and Ruby on Ubuntu Linux, GCC 4.4.5 and Ruby 1.8.7
+  Implemented using C and Ruby on Ubuntu Linux, GCC 4.4.5 and Ruby 1.8.7

   + checker.c Implements a simple spell checker
-  + test.rb   A script that generates mispelled words
+  + test.rb   A script that generates misspelled words
+  + freqs.txt A list of words

-## To compilter the spell checker
+## To compile the spell checker

     make